tobiasqueck/ui5con2022/README.md

 ?
 What is the url of the main service? http://localhost:4004/travel ?
 What entity should be used for the new page?
 BookedFlights
 ```
-## 2. Show the App in the SAP Fiori tools and start the preview
+## 2. Show App in SAP Fiori tools and preview
 * if VSCode is not open yet, and your folder not part of the active workspace, then open VSCode and add the project to the active workspace
 * open the Fiori tools side panel
 * open the application info page
     * the generated project can be used with the SAP Fiori tools because the generator utilizes the `open-ux-tools` modules that are also the core of the SAP Fiori tools
 * start the preview

-## 3. Show the FPM Explorer and manually add a FilterBar
+## 3. Show FPM Explorer and add FilterBar
 * to add a building block the first time, we should look at the SAP Fiori elements for OData v4 flexbible programming model explorer (aka FPM Explorer) at https://ui5.sap.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview
 * here we select the `FilterBar` in the left pane to show a working `FilterBar` and its corresponding code and configuration
     * it is possible to change the code on the fly and see the results